dlorch/reverse-linked-list/distributed-algorithms/README.md

 [![Reliable broadcast example](https://raw.githubusercontent.com/dlorch/reverse-linked-list/master/distributed-algorithms/images/04-rb-23.png)](http://disi.unitn.it/~montreso/ds/handouts/04-rb.pdf)

 Implementation of [FIFO broadcast] protocol.
 Note that p1 sends the first, then third, finally the second message, but due to sequencing, the messages arrive in correct FIFO order.
-Note that in reality, p1 would be sending those messages in the *correct order*.
+In reality, p1 would be sending those messages in the *correct order*.
 The messages might arrive in the wrong order at the destination due to forwarding or networking delays.

 ```